-The club was disrupted by the uncertainty around the buildup of the Second World War in 1939 and wasn’t kick started post war..
+The club was disrupted by the uncertainty during the lead up to the start of the Second World War in 1939.
+It wasn’t kick started post war..

 Note: In 2021 Lindsay Hansen kindly passed this historic badge to KWRMCC President John Spencer to store with other club memorabilia